shariq1989/cookbook/content/recipe/buffalo_chickencrust_pizza.md

 ### ABOUT THE MEAL

+This is an original recipe from the Keto Made Easy cookbook.
+Since trying their recipe, I have adapted it to add so many ingredients.
+Try one of my favorite low carb lunches.

 #### What equipment do I need to make this recipe?

 * A rimmed baking sheet or pizza stone